SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/LanguageTour.rst

 Generics
 --------

 Swift supports generics through parameterized types.
-As an example, the standard library includes the ``Vector`` class, which makes it easy to work with typed collections (though it is important to note that the entire standard library is at best a strawman design right now):
+As an example, the standard library includes the ``Array`` class, which makes it easy to work with typed collections (though it is important to note that the entire standard library is at best a strawman design right now):

 .. testcode:: generics